 Butterfly pea flowers are infused in food to make dishes such as the Malay blue rice dish, Nasi Keruba.
 The petals of the blue-pea flower are also used to make a blue dye.
 Butterfly Blue tea has been described as tasting like a fine green tea, which has an earthy, woody flavour.

 We have infused blue pea flowers and orange peels in green tea to give you our unique Blue Pea Green Tea.
 Taste notes are fresh and citrus with a smooth finish.
-Sip on a cup or whip up a mesmerising cocktail.
-Click here to shop this tea.
+We've recently launched our range of caffeine-free botanicals which include pure blue pea flowers.
+Sip on a cup to unwind at the end of a long day or whip up a mesmerising cocktail.